 Not Knowing Proper Etiquette

 So what's a person to do when his or her parents don't know right from wrong in the etiquette department?
 Or what if you weren't paying attention?
-That's a problem.
+That's a problem but one you can solve if you care enough to do the right thing.

 If you don't know how to behave, how can you be expected to mind your manners?
+And if you don't mind your manners, how can you expect people to want to be around you?
 It's time to take responsibility for your behavior, learn proper etiquette, and put those good manners into practice.

 Manners/ Rules People Break the Most